aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 ## Lab part 2

-You will now modify the value for a property (`BucketName`) that requires a [replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement) on stack updates.
+You will now modify the value for a property, `BucketName`, that requires a [replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement) on stack updates.
 You will then create a change set to preview your changes, and inspect the output of the change set operation.

 Let’s get started!